Pages and Posts

 But don’t let this fool you, because there is a fundamental difference between the two.
 And it’s that difference that makes content management systems (CMS) such as WordPress, great platforms for integrating a personal or business blog on a traditional website.

 Let’s think about the types of elements that make up a typical website.
 More often than not you’ll see pages like About Us, Services, Contact Us, etc. Within your website’s theme or template, these are classed as Pages.
 It doesn’t matter when they were created, published or updated, they just form part of the overall website construction.
 And the date is was published, the ‘timestamp’, is irrelevant.
 For example, when you visit the About Us page of your favourite website you don’t expect the content to have changed from what was there a week ago or one year ago.

 |· FAQ Pages||· News Articles|

 |· Contact Pages||· Interviews|

 |· Gallery||· Tutorials|

-Now take a moment to think of your favourite news website.
-A news site is an ideal example of when you’d expect content to be different from the last time you visited — after all, news just wouldn’t be news if it weren’t current.
-In the case of news sites, Posts are most often used to write regular articles about different topics and they will also be categorised under one or more headings.
+But now, take a minute to think of your favourite news website.
+A news site is the perfect example of when you’d expect content to be different from the last time you visited the site.
+After all, news wouldn’t be ‘news’ if it wasn’t current and regularly updated.
+So, in the case of news sites, Posts are most often used to write regular articles about different topics and they will also be categorised under one or more headings.

 SAA IT Test Consultant